 Finally, as it pulls back down, the stop-loss, which is now in profit is hit and we exit the second half of the trade, the remaining 50%.
 This way, we are kept in the market far longer and taking much more out of the market trailing behind the third candle; the third candle low in the case of a buy and the complete reverse if you’re selling as you will be trailing behind the third candle high with a buffer of 3 pips high.

 Now, as with any forex strategy that you wish to deploy in the foreign exchange market, our investment advice is that do some backtesting first.
 Backtesting helps you to know how the strategy performs so that you’d be more equipped and more confident when you trade with real money.
 Thus, it is advisable that you first open a demo account and backtest the 5-minute strategy above with virtual money.
-Other than that, if you seek advice for improving your chances in your trading journey, you can try different services including trading mentoring programs, independent financial advisor, or social trading system.
+Other than that, if you seek advice for improving your chances in your trading journey, you can try different services including trading mentoring programs, independent financial advisors, or social trading systems.

 So there it is.
 Our 5-minute scalping Strategy.
 Try it and let me know how your backtesting will go.
-I’d be thrilled to hear about your inputs!
+I’d be thrilled to hear your input!